 - What is your current Salary package and what is your expectation

-General Interview Process Now Days
+General Interview Process Nowadays

-It starts with a recruiter will call you and try to get basic information regarding your current company, role & responsibilities, skillsets, compensation, expected compensation, and open to relocating or not.
+It starts with a recruiter will call you and trying to get basic information regarding your current company, role & responsibilities, skillsets, compensation, expected compensation, and whether you are open to relocating or not.
 He might be asking for your updated resume over email and one confirmation over email for your interest in that company.
 After this recruiter will share your profile with the hiring team for resume screening and if your CV is shortlisted then he will call you to set up your interviews.

 The First 2 rounds will be for coding and design in some companies they give one offline coding problem.

 After these, there will be a hiring manager and more technical rounds with senior team members and if everything goes well then there will be an HR round.

 Every company has a different hiring interview process but for sure there will be a minimum of 5 technical rounds, some might have fewer.

 Be ready for anything to be asked by the interviewer in any round.
 If you are thinking everything is going fine but at some point in time HR call you and asks for one more extra round then be prepared for rejection.